Public Interest Journalism Fund

 Assessment and decision-making process

-We will assess proposals using the eligibility criteria (Page 4) and assessment criteria (Page 7) set out in the PIJF General Guidelines.
-PIJF criteria were developed in partnership with Te Māngai Pāho and shared with the sector for feedback prior to publishing.
-All considerations under the PIJF are iterative and allowance will be made for amendment prior to each funding round.
+We assessed proposals using the eligibility criteria (Page 4) and assessment criteria (Page 7) that was set out in the PIJF General Guidelines.
+The PIJF criteria were developed in partnership with Te Māngai Pāho and shared with the sector for feedback prior to publishing.
+All considerations under the PIJF were iterative and allowance was made for amendment prior to each funding round.

-The assessment flowchart is here and further outlined on Section 10, Page 9 of the General Guidelines.
+The assessment flowchart can be found here and further outlined on Section 10, Page 9 of the General Guidelines.

-All assessment panels will consist of industry representatives (including those from within or adjacent to the Māori Journalism sector) alongside Crown/Māori (Te Māngai Pāho) and NZ On Air representation.
-The panel will:
+All assessment panels consisted of industry representatives (including those from within or adjacent to the Māori Journalism sector) alongside Crown/Māori (Te Māngai Pāho) and NZ On Air representation.
+The panel would:

 - make recommendations for funding by coming to a consensus at the meeting